 You don’t want to find yourself forced to buy a property with pest damage because you got caught out.
 As with the building conditions, it’s important to have your solicitor or conveyancer check the wording of the contract before you sign.
 They’ll ensure the contract is written in a way that affords you greater protection.
 It may read more like this:

-- ‘The contract is conditional upon the purchaser/s obtaining at their expense a Building Inspection Report accepted as satisfactory by them within 14 days of acceptance of this contract.
+‘This contract is conditional upon a Pest Inspection Report being obtained at the expense of the purchaser and accepted as satisfactory by them within 14 days of acceptance of this contract.

-If the report is not to the purchaser’s satisfaction, the purchaser/s may at their option, terminate this contract by written notice, supported by a copy of the report, to the vendor’s agent prior to date of 14 days from acceptance.'
+If the report is not to their satisfaction, the purchaser/s may (at their option) terminate this contract by written notice, supported by a copy of the report, to the vendors agent prior to the date of 14 days from acceptance.'